bn0x/twitchtips/_posts/2014-05-19-chat-moderation-bots.md

 ### Moobot
 A bot designed for ease-of-use, with a high-level dashboard from which you can edit all of the bots settings.
 <br>
-One of the biggest benefits is its extreme speed and reliability, built to prevent spam by timing out users fast enough that users dont even get to see bad messages, instead of removing them after a short duration.
+One of the biggest benefits is its extreme speed and reliability, built to prevent spam by timing out users fast enough that users don't even get to see bad messages, instead of removing them after a short duration.
 <br>
 It is free to use, but certain features and restrictions require payment.
 <br>
 **Partial list of features:**

-* A dashboard, comparable to Nightbots dashboard at http://twitch.moobot.tv/ that not just allows you to change the bot, but even allows you to run commands remotely
+* A dashboard, comparable to Nightbot's dashboard at http://Twitch.Moobot.tv/ that not just allows you to change the bot, but even allows you to run commands remotely
 * Automated moderation tools, with lots of settings that allow you to customize how the bot reacts to all kinds of spam
 * Custom commands, with the ability to display information about your steam username, current game, League of Legends runes and masteries, XBL gamertags, currently playing song, and much more
 * Raffles, Polls
 * The ability to allow other users (for example, some of your chat moderators) to access your dashboard.
 These people are called “Editors” within Moobot and have almost full access to your Moobot dashboard
 * Welcome messages to new viewers
 * Features such as changing the bots username in chat, however at a price
-* To get Moobot, connect your twitch account to the Moobot dashboard at http://twitch.moobot.tv/
+* To get Moobot, connect your Twitch account to the Moobot dashboard at http://Twitch.Moobot.tv/
-* A command list is found in the Moobot dashboard - however, you dont need that!
+* A command list is found in the Moobot dashboard - however, you don't need that!
 Moobot can be entirely controlled via the dashboard.
 To use Moobot, you have to type
 {% highlight html %}
 /mod Moobot
 {% endhighlight %}